samturrell/samturrell.github.io/_posts/2017-05-27-scoped-vs-unscoped.md

 UPDATE:

 While I was in the process of writing this article, [vue-loader 12.2.0](https://github.com/vuejs/vue-loader/releases/tag/v12.2.0) was released.
 This release brings support for “deep” selectors in scoped style tags.
 The deep selector is in the format `.element >>> .sub-component-element {}` and will compile down so that styles applied to the sub-component are outside the parent component scope.
-For example, the above would compile down to something like `.element[data-v-xxxxxxx] sub-component-element {}`.
+For example, the above would compile down to something like `.element[data-v-xxxxxxx] .sub-component-element {}`.